Personal Tax Attorney

 Fortunately, a qualified tax resolution firm can make the IRS calls and letters go away.
 All you have to do is reach out to us.

-If you’re tired of your tax debt hanging over your head, now is the time to contact a personal tax attorney at W Tax Group.
-You can receive a free tax debt analysis when you call our office at 1-877-500-4930 or complete the contact form on this page.
+If you’re tired of your tax liability hanging over your head, now is the time to contact a personal tax attorney at W Tax Group.
+You can receive a free tax liability analysis when you call our office at 1-877-500-4930 or complete the contact form on this page.